Whitehorse: History

-Archeological research south of the downtown area, at a location known as Canyon City, has revealed evidence of use by First Nations for several thousand years.
+Archaeological research south of the downtown area, at a location known as Canyon City, has revealed evidence of use by First Nations for several thousand years.
 The surrounding area had seasonal fish camps and Frederick Schwatka, in 1883, observed the presence of a portage trail used to bypass Miles Canyon.
 Before the Gold Rush, several different tribes passed through the area seasonally and their territories overlapped.

 The discovery of gold in the Klondike in August 1896, by Skookum Jim, Tagish Charlie, and George Washington Carmack, set off a major change in the historical patterns of the region.
-Early prospectors used the Chilkoot Pass, but by July 1897, crowds of neophyte stampeders had arrived via steamship and were camping at "White Horse".
-By June 1898, there was a bottleneck of stampeders at Canyon City, many boats had been lost to the rapids as well as five people.
-Samuel Steele of the North-West Mounted Police said: "why more casualties have not occurred is a mystery to me."
+Early prospectors used the Chilkoot Pass, but by July 1897, crowds of neophyte prospectors had arrived via steamship and were camping at "White Horse".
+By June 1898, there was a bottleneck of prospectors at Canyon City, and many boats had been lost to the rapids as well as five people.
+Samuel Steele of the North-West Mounted Police remarked: "why more casualties have not occurred is a mystery to me."

-On their way to find gold, stampeders also found copper in the "copper belt" in the hills west of Whitehorse.
+On their way to find gold, prospectors also found copper in the "copper belt" in the hills west of Whitehorse.
 The first copper claims were staked by Jack McIntyre on July 6, 1898, and Sam McGee on July 16, 1899.
-Two tram lines were built, one 8 km stretch on the east bank of the Yukon River from Canyon City to the rapids, just across from the present day downtown, the other was built on the west bank of the river.
-A small settlement was developing at Canyon City but the completion of the White Pass railway to Whitehorse in 1900 put a halt to it.
+Two tram lines were built, one 8 km stretch on the east bank of the Yukon River from Canyon City to the rapids, just across from the present day downtown, and the other on the west bank of the river.

-The White Pass and Yukon Route narrow-gauge railway linking Skagway to Whitehorse had begun construction in May 1898, by May 1899 construction had arrived at the south end of Bennett Lake.
+The White Pass and Yukon Route narrow-gauge railway linking Skagway to Whitehorse had begun construction in May 1898.
+By May 1899, construction had arrived at the south end of Bennett Lake.
 Construction began again at the north end of Bennett lake to Whitehorse.
 It was only in June–July 1900 that construction finished the difficult Bennett Lake section itself, completing the entire route.

 By 1901, the Whitehorse Star was already reporting on daily freight volumes.
-That summer there were four trains per day.
 Even though traders and prospectors were all calling the city Whitehorse (White Horse), there was an attempt by the railway people to change the name to Closeleigh (British Close brothers provided funding for the railway), this was refused by William Ogilvie, the territory's Commissioner.
-Whitehorse was booming.